apehex/jekyll-theme-consulting/README.md

 # Features

+> **Responsive**: out of the box support for all screen sizes, be it smartphones, laptops, tablets...

-> *Multilingual*: easily manage pages, menu, url, dates, sitemap in several languages
+> **Multilingual**: easily manage pages, menu, url, dates, sitemap in several languages

-> *Customizable*: theme colors, menu, social items can be changed from a central config file
+> **Customizable**: theme colors, menu, social items can be changed from a central config file

-> *GDPR ready*: bundled with a cookie consent plugin and a boilerplate privacy policy compliant with GDPR
+> **GDPR ready**: bundled with a cookie consent plugin and a boilerplate privacy policy compliant with GDPR

-> *SEO ready*: sitemap, robots.txt and tags are automatically generated for the website
+> **SEO ready**: sitemap, robots.txt and tags are automatically generated for the website

 # Installation